 The cosy rustic-chic atmosphere of Origano Cafe & Pizzeria in Leith is the perfect place to enjoy mouth-watering bowls of pasta and gourmet pizza, while the stone walls adorned with Scottish art are a lovely setting in which to enjoy the fresh, seasonal dishes at Howies Victoria Street.

-Cosy bars & beer gardens
+Cosy bars and beer gardens

 Classic cocktails, aged whiskies, exciting gins or crafted beers – whatever your favourite tipple, the city has a bar to suit you.
-And as night descends, there’s no shortage of cosy bars to warm you up.

 Explore our favourite bars and pubs in our Guide to Edinburgh’s Bars >